Maritime Sights around the port in Hamburg

 Hamburg is almost 100 kilometers away from the North Sea.
-And yet it is Germany’s largest port and one of the most important in the world.
-And so the places near the port are also among the most popular among Hamburg’s guests who love its maritime atmosphere.
+And yet Hamburg is Germany’s largest sea port and one of the most important in the world.
+And so the sights to be seen near the port are also among the most popular among Hamburg’s guests who love its maritime atmosphere.

 In times before (and after?)
 Corona, up to 70,000 people visited the Hamburg fish market every Sunday between 6 and 10 am.

 Once a terminal for commuters to the shipyards south of the Elbe, the Landungsbrücken are now the starting point for harbor ferries and tours.